Meir David Loewenstein: Biography

-After immigrating to Mandatory Palestine in 1934, he remained active in Agudat Yisrael.
+After emigrating to Mandatory Palestine in 1934, he remained active in Agudat Yisrael.
 As a prominent member of the organisation, Loewenstein became a member of Moetzet HaAm (later the Provisional State Council), and signed Israel's declaration of independence in 1948.
 However, he later claimed:

 It ignored our sole right to Eretz Israel, which is based on the covenant of the Lord with Abraham, our father, and repeated promises in the Tanach.
 It ignored the aliya of the Ramban and the students of the Vilna Gaon and the Ba'al Shem Tov, and the [rights of] Jews who lived in the 'Old Yishuv'.

 He was elected to the Knesset in the country's first elections in 1949 as a member of the United Religious Front, an alliance of the four major religious parties.
 However, he lost his seat in the 1951 elections.

-Loewenstein rejected the idea of a constitution for Israel, stating that:
+Loewenstein rejected the idea of a constitution for Israel, stating:

-"if it contradicts the Torah of Israel, it is a revolt against the Almighty; if it is identical with the Torah, it is superfluous.
-A constitution will lead to an uncompromising fight... a Kulturkampf."
+If it contradicts the Torah of Israel, it is a revolt against the Almighty; if it is identical with the Torah, it is superfluous.
+A constitution will lead to an uncompromising fight... a Kulturkampf.

-In 1972, Loewenstein became chairman of the Committee for Spiritual Salvation.
+In 1972 Loewenstein became chairman of the Committee for Spiritual Salvation.
 He died in 1995.